Many people when they first walk into a gym have the goal of wanting to be both ‘big and strong’.

 Let’s take a closer look at both bodybuilding and strength training:

-In a nutshell the big difference between building size and strength is the actual training volume.
+In a nutshell, the big difference between building size and strength is the actual training volume.

-Training volume is the total number of sets and reps that are pumped out during each work out.
+Training volume is the total number of sets and reps that are pumped out during each workout.
 Therefore, the higher number of sets and exercises concentrated on a muscle group or whole body the greater your training volume.

-Theoretically increasing muscle size requires a higher training volume than building strength and this can impact on how your body reacts and adapts to the stresses of training.
+Theoretically increasing muscle size requires a higher training volume than building strength.
+And this can impact on how your body reacts and adapts to the stresses of training.

-In simple terms for your muscle’s to grow effectively they need the right amount of training volume and load.
+In simple terms for your muscle’s to grow effectively, they need the right amount of training volume and load.
 You are still going to use a heavy weight but the higher training volume will dictate that the weight will be lighter than used for strength training.

 This strategy is not rocket science and this is termed ‘structural hypertrophy’ as it allows you to concentrate on the muscles themselves.
 Plus it leans towards performing fewer amounts of sets per exercise.

-When executing the big lifts such barbell squats or deadlifts work at an intensity of between 70-85% 1RM with a higher rep range of 12-15 in total will induce hypertrophy.
+When executing the big lifts such as barbell squats or deadlifts work at an intensity of between 70-85% 1RM with a higher rep range of 12-15 in total will induce hypertrophy.